Chrisroj/mlops-final-project/README.md

 Predict customers behavior is important to retain customers, then the idea of this project is to build a system to predict the customer churn in the telco market(customers have signed up for: phone, internet, treaming TV, etc.) to help telco companies to detect customers with potential churn and take right decisions to retain them.

 To do that, in this project a classification model for churn is built, deployed and monitored.

+**Goals:**

+- Build a churn model with the "best" **accuracy**.
+- Tracking model experiment with MLflow and using the registry.
+- Monitor data drift with evidently and grafana integration.
+- Use the cloud to develop the project.
+-

 ## Data Source
 Each row represents a customer, each column contains customer’s attributes described on the column Metadata.